puneet20011/RushKart/README.md

-RushKart - An online e-commerce website made using
+RushKart - An online e-commerce website made using MERN stack